burnash/gspread/docs/oauth2.rst

 This is the case where your application or a script is accessing spreadsheets on behalf of an end user.
 When you use this scenario, your application or a script will ask the end user (or yourself if you're running it) to grant access to the user's data.

 1. :ref:`enable-api-access` if you haven't done it yet.
+2. Go to "APIs & Services > OAuth Consent Screen."
+Click the button for "Configure Consent Screen" and follow the directions to give your app a name; you don't need to fill out anything else on that screen.
+Click Save.
-2. Go to "APIs & Services > Credentials"
+3. Go to "APIs & Services > Credentials"
-3. Click "Create credentials", then select "OAuth client ID"
+4. Click "+ Create credentials" at the top, then select "OAuth client ID".
-4. Select "Other", name the credentials and click "Create".
+5. Select "Desktop app", name the credentials and click "Create".
 Click "Ok" in the "OAuth client created" popup.
-5. Download the credentials by clicking the Download JSON button in "OAuth 2.0 Client IDs" section.
+6. Download the credentials by clicking the Download JSON button in "OAuth 2.0 Client IDs" section.
-6. Move the downloaded file to ``~/.config/gspread/credentials.json``.
+7. Move the downloaded file to ``~/.config/gspread/credentials.json``.
 Windows users should put this file to ``%APPDATA%\gspread\credentials.json``.

 Create a new Python file with this code: